vieirads/100DaysOfCode/r1-log.md

 ### R1D46
 Progressing in my chores/countdown app using AngularJS.
 Still grasping the basics and trying to google what I need.
 So far things are working.
 Even though I don't know why...
 I think I might have to read some basic material first.
 But, in the event of things keep working, I will continue with this project.

+### R1D47
+Continued working on my `taskcounter` project.
+Added several buttons and implemented their functionalities.
+Now you can add, delete, skip, start, pause, resume and mark the tasks as done.
+I have to work on the order of the list as itens are being finished.
+When they have status 'Done' or 'Skipped' it should go to the end of the tasks marked as 'Queued'.

+### R1D48
+Worked on my task app.
+Modified the time display to HH:MM:SS.
+Learn a little bit about the Date() object: how to set and get its properties.
+I was doing several conditions to sum the seconds and minutes in order to display it correctly.
+But at a certain moment I was pissed and thought: "There has to be an easier way."
+Using the `Date()` object was the easier way.